Blog

 Humans simply can’t operate at that speed.

-But humans define the guardrails.
+But humans define the strategy and the guardrails.
 And that’s where the power shifts.

 TRU+: Built for the Agentic FinOps Era